 At the beginning of your program you will be given instructions to approve your graduate program requirements in the Graduate Studies Information System (GSIS) on Dal Online.

 Special Topics Courses

-An MArch student can take no more than two "Seminar" courses (Design Seminar, Humanities Seminar, Technology Seminar, or Representation Seminar) during the whole program.
-These courses have not been approved formally by the Faculty of Graduate Studies and are considered "special topics," as described in FGS Regulation 7.6.5.
+An MArch student can take no more than three "Seminar" courses (Design Seminar, Humanities Seminar, Technology Seminar, or Representation Seminar) during the whole program.
+These courses have not been approved formally by the Faculty of Graduate Studies and are considered "special topics," as described in the Graduate Studies calendar > FGS Regulation 7.6.5.

 Before you can register for a course at another university, the Faculty of Graduate Studies requires you to submit a Letter of Permission request form.
 To receive credit for an extramural course, your final grade must be B- or higher.
 If your grade is lower than B-, it will be recorded on your Dalhousie transcript as an F, even if the grade is considered a passing grade at the other university.
 For details, see Extramural Electives [PDF].